MaxInGaussian/SCFGP/README.md

 ## Dependencies
 ### Theano
-    Theano is used due to its nice and simple coding style to represent tedious formulas of SCFGP, and the capability of computing automatic differentiation efficiently.
+    Theano is used due to its nice and simple syntax to set up the tedious formulas in SCFGP, and its capability of computing automatic differentiation.

 To install Theano, see this page: